malthejorgensen/blagblogblag.com/_drafts/2017-01-11-The-curious-case-of-Python-imports.md

 Directory entry order
 -----------------------------
-As the precedence is not documented anywhere – one could start to worry that there simply is no precedence.
-Is it undefined?
-This would be normal in C and C++ where [undefined behaviour] leaves these sort of details up to the implementer of the compiler, and the programmer cannot rely on specif.
-At this point we can start guessing how Python might have implemented the import functionality.
+As the precedence is not documented anywhere – one could start to worry that there simply is no precedence - it is undefined.
+This would be normal in C and C++ where [undefined behaviour] leaves these sort of details up to the implementer of the compiler, and it is up to the programmer to avoid the undefined behaviour or handle whatever behaviour is implemented in the specific compiler.
+At this point, I started guessing how Python might have implemented the import functionality to work my way back to an answer.

-At some point the Python interpreter has to search in the filesystem to find the imported module or package.
-It would simply iterate through the directories until it found a module or package with a matching name.
+Obviously, at some point during the import, Python has to iterate over the filesystem to find the imported module or package.
+The simplest possible solution would be to simply iterate through the possible import directories until a module or package with the right name is found.

 Iterating through the files and subdirectories of a directory will in general happen in [arbitrary order](http://stackoverflow.com/questions/8977441/does-readdir-guarantee-an-order).
 An so t